privacybydesign/pbdf-website/pages/en/issuance-surfconext.md

 These personal attributes are obtained from the institution of the user.
-The correctness of the attributes is the institution's responsability.
+The correctness of the attributes is the institution's responsibility.
 The foundation does not check them.

 The foundation receives, after permission of the user, these